BuilderIO/nextjs-builder-edge-personalization/README.md

     <figcaption style="text-align: center">Enter a name for your new space, such as "My Next.js App".</figcaption>
 </figure>

-Now that you have a new space, the next step is connecting "My Next.js App" with your application.
+Now that you have a new space, the next step is connecting this space with your next.js application.

 ### Connecting Builder.io to your application